matheusd/timezone/README.md

 - Users can see only their own timezones
 - Manager can see and manage users (but not user data)
 - Admins can manage both Users and Managers **and** user's data

+## Testing with Vagrant+Ansible

+There is a vagrant box setup file on the provisioning/vagrant setup.
+It uses a set of ansible playbooks to provision the machine using the ansible-local vagrant provisioner.

+To test the application with it, simply access the vagrant file dir and use `vagrant up`.

+By default, this box sets up an IPv4 address `192.168.100.196` and runs nginx on port `8083`, so you can access the application by opening http://192.168.100.196:80833 on your browser.
+You may need to tweak this on the vagrantfile depending on your Virtualbox config.

+A default admin is created with the following credentials:

+> Username: test1@mailinator.com \
+> Password: 123456

 ## Project Setup